LayerManager/layman/doc/rest.md

       - GeoJSON file
       - ShapeFile files (at least three files: .shp, .shx, .dbf)
       - file names, i.e. array of strings
-   - if file names are provided, files must be uploaded subsequently using [POST Layer Chunk](#post-layer-chunk)
+   - if file names are provided, files must be uploaded subsequently using [POST Workspace Layer Chunk](#post-workspace-layer-chunk)
    - if published file has empty bounding box (i.e. no features), its bounding box on WMS/WFS endpoint is set to the whole World
    - attribute names are [laundered](https://gdal.org/drivers/vector/pg.html#layer-creation-options) to be safely stored in DB
    - if QML style is used in this request, it must list all attributes contained in given data file